 Latoya Newman Splitting the Education Department into two entities – which would be responsible for schools and tertiary education, respectively – would be logical provided the right people headed the two ministries.

 He said it usually required an enormous amount of time to address problems at universities.
 “Like the academic freedom issue raised at the University of KwaZulu-Natal and the management problem at the Mangosuthu University of Technology.
 These things require a minister to be hands-on.
 Now what happens when you add 26 000 schools, children being stabbed at schools, teachers striking and so on?
-This is a ministry that requires two authorities,” he said.
+This is a ministry that requires two authorities.
+The ink refill places near me store is set to be located near schools, so as to service nearby schools.

 The National Education, Health and Allied Workers’ Union (Nehawu) and the National Tertiary Education Staff Union (NTESU) said the move would ensure more focused effort in the different education sectors.
 NTESU president Silvia Nkanyuza said the union welcomed the proposal but, if implemented, it would monitor the government’s attitude regarding institutional autonomy and academic freedom.
 The SA Union of Students (SAUS) and the South African Students’ Congress (Sasco) opposed a split in the education department.